weirdyang/pluralsight-git-integration-node/readme.md

     }
     ```
     then under scripts, add `"preinstall": "npx npm-force-resolutions"` to package.json.

     Run `npm install` again.

-This is preferred, and will ensure your app works on heroku. more info [here](https://stackoverflow.com/a/58394828/9491881).
+    This is preferred, and will ensure your app works on heroku, more info [here](https://stackoverflow.com/a/58394828/9491881).

     **Remember to add the following to the top of your .travis.yml**.
     ```
     before_install: